hyperledger/fabric-test/README.md

 * Clone the latest commits for repositories being tested, including fabric, fabric-ca, and more
 * Build docker images and binary files
 * Build fabric-ca and fabric peer, orderer, cryptogen and configtxgen
-* Update git submodules and install all the python required modules, including python, python-pytest, and everything else identified in fabric-test/scripts/install_behave.sh.
+* Update git submodules and install all the python required modules, including python, python-pytest
-* Run `behave daily` tests, and other tests identified in fabric-test/regression/daily/runDailyTestSuite.sh
+* Run the tests identified in fabric-test/regression/daily/runDailyTestSuite.sh
 * After the tests are completed, the CI job reports test results and populates the Job console.
 Click here to view the Test Results report display: https://jenkins.hyperledger.org/view/fabric-test/job/fabric-test-daily-x86_64/test_results_analyzer/